mymonero/mymonero-utils/packages/mymonero-monero-client/README.md

 By following these instructions, new WASM library is generated and copied to the src folder

 -----
+## Upgrading from 2.1.x to 2.2.x and 3.x.x

+No breaking changes have been made to any packages besides @mymonero/mymonero-monero-client.

+For users of @mymonero/mymonero-monero-client, the following changes have been made:

+Version 2.2.0 and onwards have changed from having separate MyMoneroClient_WASM.wasm and MyMoneroClient_WASM.js, and now unify the WASM and .js file together.

+For webpack users, if you had a script set up to copy the WASM as part of your build process, this should be removed from your webpack.config.js file.

+Otherwise, any users of the mymonero-monero-client library should not need to change anything on their side unless you were loading the WASM using a custom method different to our documentation.

+While we've made every effort to remain backwards compatible, please let us know if you experience any issues.
 ## Usage

 ### Installation